sakintoye/codeigniter-mongodb/README.md

 ##License
 Creative Commons Attribution 3.0 License.
-Codes are provided AS IS basis, i am not responsible for anything.
+Codes are provided AS IS basis, I am not responsible for anything.